-Sexual harassment and other forms of discrimination are unacceptable at Mount Royal University.
-In cases of harassment or discrimination or for information about Mount Royal's Individual Rights Policy, you are advised to contact Human Resources (employees), Student Advocacy Coordinator (students) or the Diversity and Human Rights Advisor in Room U216C.
+Harassment and other forms of discrimination are unacceptable at Mount Royal University.
+In cases of harassment or discrimination or for information about Mount Royal's Human Rights Policy, Workplace Violence and Harassment Prevention Policy and/or Sexual Violence Response Policy, you are advised to contact Human Resources (employees), SAMRU's Student Advocacy Resource Coordinator (students), the Dating, Domestic & Sexual Violence Response and Awareness Coordinator (students and employees), or the Office of Safe Disclosure (students and employees).